Ideas and inspiration for some home-made messy play.

 Sensory play can often have a calming effect on kids; it uses up a lot of brain power and is very stimulating, so they can get pretty zen afterwards (much like after bath time, which can itself be a form of sensory play — try popping in water beads or some water balloons for bath time play!).
 Chill out bottles (see video below) have become a very popular calming aid for kids, especially those who deal with anxiety and autism.
 They are even sometimes used as a relaxing activity for Alzheimer’s patients.

 Mini rain sticks

-Obviously sensory play is designed to get all the senses stimulated.
-So, music and noise makers are always a winner (and require less clean up!).
+Obviously, sensory play is designed to get all the senses stimulated.
+So, music and noise-makers are always a winner (and require less clean up!).
 There are plenty of baby-friendly mini instruments on the market, but we suggest making your own rain sticks for soothing sounds.
-It’s basically like ASMR (Autonomous Sensory Meridian Response) for babies.
+It’s basically the autonomous sensory meridian response (ASMR) for babies.
 Simply fill a bottle with a concoction of rice, beads, and cocktail sticks (obviously it goes without saying that any bottle or container should be made 100% child-proof).
 If you want to add a visual element to your rainmaker, use a clear bottle and coloured ingredients.
-If your wee one has an older brother or sister, why not get crafty with them and help them make their own customised rainmaker for their little sibling.
+If your little one has an older brother or sister, why not get crafty together and help them make their own customised rainmaker for their little sibling.